eonil/editor/README.md

 To Do
 -----
-- Rework on shell / cargo handling. (now sometimes it emits output after remote task finished)
+- Fix to make cargo to work without `cc` error.
 - Pretty display of stacks and variables in debugging UI.
 - Drag & drop support in project file tree pane.
 - Cargo output parsing and display. (via Unix pipe)